pjm4448/fiction/weird-fiction/the-clark-ashton-smith-grimoire/verse-of-the-charnel-god.md

 Vorlag stood there, his face a mask of utter devastation, tears cutting clean paths through the grime on his cheeks.
 The scroll of Phantamos's secret poem lay at his feet.
 But the priest was no longer the threat.
 He was no longer even the focus.
 He was simply the nearest object to a newly opened door.

 Behind him, the passageway was filled with a shadow that was not a shadow.
 It was a presence defined by its absolute absence.
 It did not have a shape, but it had a form, a writhing, amorphous bulk that seemed to be made of coagulated silence.
-It was blacker than the temple obsidian, blacker than the starless sky above.
+It was blacker than the temple obsidian, blacker than the starless sky above, blacker than jet pulled from the deepest mine.
 It was the colour of the universe's final moments.

 It was Mordiggian.